browserengineering/book/book/text.md

 *Soft hyphens:* The soft hyphen character, written `\N{soft hyphen}` in Python, represents a place where the text renderer can, but doesn't have to, insert a hyphen and break the word across lines.
 Add support for it.
-If a word cannot be placed at the end of a line, check if it has soft hyphens, and if so break the word across lines.
-Remember that a word can have multiple soft hyphens in it.
-Make sure to draw a hyphen when you break a word at a soft hyphen.
-The word "super­cala­fraga­listic­expi­ala­doshus" is a good test case.
+If a word doesn't fit at the end of a line, check if it has soft hyphens, and if so break the word across lines.
+Remember that a word can have multiple soft hyphens in it, and make sure to draw a hyphen when you break a word.
+The word "super­cala­fraga­listic­expi­ala­do­shus" is a good test case.

-*Preformatting:* Add support for the `<pre>` tag.
+*Preformatted text:* Add support for the `<pre>` tag.
 Unlike normal paragraphs, text inside `<pre>` tags doesn't automatically break lines, and whitespace like spaces and newlines are preserved.
 Use a fixed-width font like `Courier New` or `SFMono` as well.
-Make sure tags work normally inside `<pre>` tags: it should be possible to bold part `<pre>` text.
-You shouldn't need to modify `lex`.
+Make sure tags work normally inside `<pre>` tags: it should be possible to bold some text inside a `<pre>`.